technowledgy/vue-postgrest/README.md

 We actively welcome your pull requests:

-1. Fork the repo and create your branch from master.
+1. Fork the repo and create your branch from main.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.